bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 Did you notice the `key` prop in the example above?

-When rendering a list of elements, React needs a way to uniquely identify each element.
-This helps React understand which items have changed, been added, or removed, which is crucial for efficient re-rendering.
+When rendering a list of elements, React Native needs a way to uniquely identify each element.
+This helps React Native understand which items have changed, been added, or removed, which is crucial for efficient re-rendering.

 Each key should be a unique identifier among siblings.
 Keys should be stable (not change over time), predictable (generated in a predictable manner), and unique (no two elements in the list should have the same key).